wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/config-file.rst

 customization.reports.footer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Set the footer of the PDF reports.
 To use an empty footer, type a space " " in the field.
-If this field is empty, the default footer will be used.
+If this field is empty, it uses the default footer.

 +--------------------+----------------------------+
 | **Default value**  |''                          |